rnakato/DROMPAplus/docs/content/drompa.rst

 * **PROFILE** make pdf file and corresponding R script of averaged read density
 * **HEATMAP** make png file and corresponding Python script

 Note that the algorithm of **PC_SHARP**, **PC_BROAD** and **PC_ENRICH** is identical.
 Just the default parameter set is different.
+A sample script file for tutorial is in "tutorial" derectory.
+``sample.human.sh`` describes the tutorial of these commands of drompa+ for histone modification data of human K562 cells.

 .. toctree::